 There is no cure for Behçet’s disease, but some therapies and lifestyle choices can help relieve symptoms.

-The National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS) suggest rest and exercise to help reduce pain and prevent further complications.
+The National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS)

 Once a person has a diagnosis of Behçet’s disease, a team of health professionals team will make recommendations about treatment options.